List of 21st-century films considered the worst: Loqueesha (2019)

-The 2019 comedy film Loqueesha stars Jeremy Saville, who also independently wrote, directed, and produced the film, as Joe, who needs money to pay for his son's private school education and, after getting rejected for a job as a radio host, the listing for which encourages women and minorities to apply, gets the job by pretending to be a sassy black woman named Loqueesha who gives out advice on air.
+The 2019 comedy film Loqueesha stars Jeremy Saville, who also independently wrote, directed, and produced the film.
+Saville stars as Joe, who needs money to pay for his son's private school education and, after getting rejected for a job as a radio host, the listing for which encourages women and minorities to apply, gets the job by pretending to be a sassy black woman named Loqueesha who gives out advice on air.
 The film's trailer and poster were panned online as racist and stereotypical upon their release, with Entertainment.ies Brian Lloyd writing that it was "one the [sic] worst fucking things we have ever seen, and we still can't believe it's actually real".
 Upon seeing the actual film, Nathan Rabin said that the film was "somehow much worse" than the trailer led people to believe.

 The film was universally panned by critics, as it garnered a 0% rating on Rotten Tomatoes.
 Joel Golby of The Guardian called the plot "one of the more offensive in history", also criticizing its lighting, sound design, and acting, among other aspects of the film, and writing, "The worst film ever made.
 Worse than The Room, in every way.
 The one-star rating it currently has on IMDb is actively generous.
 I cannot believe this film got made."
 Dan Kahan of Popdust called it "genuinely the worst movie [he had] ever watched", calling Saville an "unbelievable racist" and deeming the movie "grotesque", "abhorrent", and "criminal".
 For Decider, Kay-B wrote that she "wouldn't recommend this film to anyone, living or dead" as it was "painfully hard to watch" while also dubbing it "the year's most reviled movie".